 2. When you pick up the GeoTiff file, it is loaded instantly on your Google Earth map canvas with proper georeferences assigned (Pic.
 4).
 Beside the raster map covering our area, we have the pop-up window with display options available.

 Considering appliance some of these options (Pic.
-5), we can take into account especially the transparency.
+5), we can take into account, especially transparency.
 Transparency of our file is the key feature if we want to get some data out to our future vector map.
 If the raster file is opaque we cannot see what is underneath.
 Even if it’s georeferenced correctly we still need to know how our boundaries look in the area.
 If you found some small discrepancies in the GeoTiff location, you can rotate it a bit or simply move the corners of your image overlay.
-It’s possible when you hover any of the green lines visible.
+It’s possible when you hover over any of the green lines visible.

 The helpful option for it can be the “Convert to LatLonQuad“, where you can edit the image location more deliberately (Pic.
 6).

-We are done by now.
+We are done now.
 When you click OK, your raster map should appear on Google Earth’s map canvas.
 There might be an error with the transparency slider, which in turn won’t work properly.
-Our layer might remain fully opaque throughout all values between 1 and 100% and completely transparent when slider shows 0%.
+Our layer might remain fully opaque throughout all values between 1 and 100% and completely transparent when the slider shows 0%.
 The reason behind it is the “Photorealistic atmosphere rendering” option, which must be switched off.
 If we do so, the slider works fine.

 The first option is “Create Super Overlay“, which requires choosing a new location (folder) where this overlay will be stored.

 When this overlay is generated, we have it stored as the multitude of .kmz files in our target folder chosen previously.
-All these files comprise of our final raster map visible on Google Earth from now (Pic.
+All these files comprise our final raster map visible on Google Earth from now (Pic.
 9).

-The last step to mention here is obviously the transparency, which can be set in a different way, as we are dealing with .kmz files instead of raster image overlay.
+The last step to mention here is obviously the transparency, which can be set in a different way, as we are dealing with .kmz files instead of a raster image overlay.

 Just below the “Places” panel, we have got the horizontal slider, which we can use.
 Make sure, that your layer (the folder including all .kmz files) is selected (Pic.
 10).